SalomePlatform/smesh/doc/salome/gui/SMESH/input/sewing_meshes.rst

 corresponding nodes must be equally linked.
 If there are 3d elements in a set, only their free faces must obey to that rule.

-.. note:: Two corresponding nodes on each side must be specified.
+Two corresponding nodes on each side must be specified.
 They must belong to one element and must be located on an element set boundary.

 Sewing algorithm finds and merges the corresponding nodes starting from the specified ones.